kingcobra2468/audiomd/README.md

 This scrapper is based on the youtube-dl project.
 The scrapper is an api-based scrapper and requires no addtional configuration by the user.

 #### **YTmp3 Scrapper**
 This scrapper is a selenium wrapper over ytmp3.cc website.
-Since this is a web-based scrapper, it will require Selenium to be configured (read more on the config section).
+Since this is a web-based scrapper, it will require Selenium to be [configured](#setup-for-selenium-based-scrappers).

 ### **Metadata Scrappers**
 Metadata scrappers work by collecting additional metadata for a given youtube video by doing looked up based on the video title(unless overrided by the user).

 #### **Deezer Scrapper**
 This scrapper is a Deezer metadata wrapper which offers various metadata for a given song title.
-This scrapper requires the creation of a Rapid API account, and for the generation of an API access key(read more on the config section).
+This scrapper requires the creation of a Rapid API account, and for the [generation of an API access key](#setup-for-deezer-metadata-scrapper).

 ## **CommandLine options for `run.py`**
 Use only one or the two.
 File flag has dominance in the case of both flags being accidently used.